luyadev/luya/docs/guide/install-windows.md

 copy env-local-db.php.dist env-local-db.php
 ```

-Now the database connection inside the `configs/env-local-db.php` file needs to fit your mysql servers configuration.
+Now the database connection inside the `configs/env-local-db.php` file needs to fit your MySQL servers configuration.
 It´s recommend to open all config files once to change values and understand the behavior.
 In order to understand the config files read more in the [environment configs section](install-configs.md).
 After successfully setting up your database connection you have to reopen your terminal and **change into your project directory and excute the console command at `public_html` folder**

-> `php` command is available if you already add your php.exe path on your system environment variable
+> `php` command is available if you already add your `php.exe` path on your system environment variable

 Run the migration files with the [migrate console command](luya-console.md):